Table of Contents_

 Of course, an electric percolator isn’t going to do you any good at a remote campsite.
 So, if you’d like to make coffee outdoors, read our guide to using a camp coffee percolator.
 Don’t worry, if you are not a fan of the outdoors, we have a guide on how to use a coffee percolator as well.
 Or you can read our article on how to use a coffee maker to learn about drip machines.

 For the most consistent brew strength, use a tablespoon of coffee per cup of water you pour in the chamber.

 Just like using a stovetop coffee maker, your percolator needs quality, coarse coffee grinds for a good cup of coffee.
 For the best results, use a burr grinder if you’re starting out with whole beans.
 If you want your coffee strong, you’ll need a tablespoon of ground coffee for every cup you want to make.
+For more information on how much coffee to use, check out our article on how to measure coffee in a coffee maker.
 For the best flavor, avoid dark roast beans.
 A medium roast is best for use with a percolator.

 Fill the percolator with enough water for the amount of coffee you want to make.
 While your water temperature doesn’t matter, cold water will take longer to heat.

 Make sure the electric plug is dry and plug it into the wall.

 Insert a paper filter in the perforated basket (if required) and carefully make a bed of coffee grounds around the pump stem.
 Remember, we want a tablespoon of grounds per cup of coffee for a potent brew.

 Slide the vertical tube and filter basket into place and close the lid.

 Some models will brew automatically, but most have a start button.
 Then, just like a drip coffee maker, your electric percolator will automatically shut off after a few minutes.